czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

     - Draw visible surfaces onto display
       - Near plane to avoid division by 0 errors
       - Far plane to avoid unnecessary computation
-      - Everything within the formed pyramid is the view frustrum
+      - Everything within the formed pyramid is the view frustum
       - Everything outside is clipped out
       - Scan converting is the process of determining which pixels to color when drawing
         - Issue: aliasing/pixelization